top of page

 Several golfers, both past and present, visualize the game of golf like a martial artist; either explicitly or implicitly.

-Zen Archery: The archer treats the set-up of a shot as a type of mental ritual not unlike a kata in Karate or forms
+They approach the game with a high degree of discipline and repetition.
+Zen Archery: The archer treats the set-up of a shot as a type of mental ritual not unlike a kata in Karate or forms in Tai-Chi.
+Every movement, from positioning the arrow to releasing the string, follows a disciplined sequence.
+The repetition becomes a kind of meditation.

 Golf: Develop a pre-shot routine (same number of practice swings, same breathing and stance).
 Make it your